Karmina Constantino

 Anna Karmina Balderrama Constantino-Torres (born February 14, 1975) is a Filipina television broadcast journalist who anchors Dateline Philippines on ABS-CBN News Channel (ANC) during weekdays.
 Formerly she was a co-host of Breakfast on Studio 23 and a temporary replacement for the co-hosting chair in Mornings @ ANC.
 Constantino and fellow news anchor Tony Velasquez were the interviewers who represented ABS-CBN in PiliPinas Forum 2022, the multi-network interview series produced in partnership with the Philippine Commission on Elections that covered the candidates of the 2022 Philippine presidential election.
-Velasquez and Constantino are also co-hosting partners in DZMM Radyo Patrol 630 and DZMM TeleRadyo's Isyu Spotted, formerly branded as On the Spot.
+Velasquez and Constantino were also co-hosting partners in DWPM Radyo 630 (until January 3, 2025) and TeleRadyo Serbisyo/DZMM TeleRadyo's Isyu Spotted, formerly branded as On the Spot, until September 30, 2025.

 In 2022, Constantino was awarded a Jaime V. Ongpin Journalism Fellowship and a Marshall McLuhan Fellowship.